nhorro/tensorflow1.12-py3-jupyter-opencv/README.md

 This image uses Tensorflow 1.12, which is the latest supporting supporting CUDA 9.0 and adds:

-- OpenCV (built from source)
+- OpenCV 4.1 with ffmpeg and gstreamer to enable video I/O (built from source)
-- requests, tensorflow-serving-api
+- requests
 - Graphviz and PyDot (for Keras model diagrams).

 Jupyter Notebooks are served from the same directory as in the official image: /tf/notebooks with token and password disabled.